kubernetes/kops/docs/cli/kops_create_cluster.md

 ```
       --admin-access strings             Restrict API access to this CIDR.
 If not set, access will not be restricted by IP. (default [0.0.0.0/0,::/0])
-      --api-loadbalancer-class string    Currently only supported in AWS.
-Sets the API loadbalancer class to either 'classic' or 'network'
+      --api-loadbalancer-class string    Class of loadbalancer for the Kubernetes API (AWS only): classic or network
-      --api-loadbalancer-type string     Sets the API loadbalancer type to either 'public' or 'internal'
+      --api-loadbalancer-type string     Type of loadbalancer for the Kubernetes API: public or internal
-      --api-ssl-certificate string       Currently only supported in AWS.
-Sets the ARN of the SSL Certificate to use for the API server loadbalancer.
+      --api-ssl-certificate string       ARN of the SSL Certificate to use for the Kubernetes API loadbalancer (AWS only)
       --associate-public-ip              Specify --associate-public-ip=[true|false] to enable/disable association of public IP for master ASG and nodes.
 Default is 'true'.
       --authorization string             Authorization mode: AlwaysAllow or RBAC (default "RBAC")
       --bastion                          Enable a bastion instance group.
 Only applies to private topology.